MX Security Audit Failed - Recommended Steps

 Security Audit Failed due to Client VPN Encryption

-Owing to changes in the PCI-DSS Standard version 3.2.1, some auditors are now enforcing requirements for stronger encryption than the Meraki Client VPN default settings provide.
-Please contact Meraki Support if you need these values adjusted, but please be aware that some client devices may not support these more stringent requirements (AES-128 encryption with DH group 14 - Required by PCI-DSS 3.2.1).
+Owing to revisions in data security standards some auditors are now enforcing requirements for stronger encryption than the default proposals MX devices use for IPsec Client VPN.
+Please contact Meraki Support if you need these values adjusted, but please be aware that some client devices may not support these more stringent requirements, or - in the case of Windows clients - may require edits to the Windows Registry to modify what values they use.